-Bryansk region is a dense forest, interspersed with rare settlements.
+The Bryansk region is a dense dense forest, interspersed with rare settlements.
 This is the story of the partisan exploits of Soviet citizens during the Great Patriotic War.
-Also, this is a magnificent crystal production, famous far beyond the borders of Russia.
-It is best to visit the Bryansk region in the summer or during golden autumn, when the warm sun still illuminates the "clad forests in gold and scarlet"...
+Finally, this is a magnificent crystal production, famous far beyond the borders of Russia.
+The best time to visit the Bryansk region is in summer or golden autumn, when the warm sun still illuminates "forests clad in scarlet and gold" ...

 Top 10 interesting places to visit:

-Mound of Immortality and park of 1000th anniversary, Bryansk
+Mound of Immortality and Park of 1000th anniversary of Bryansk

 Trinity Cathedral, Bryansk